cngshow/apache_extensions/README.md

 ## apache_extensions

 mod_perl and mod_proxy can work together to provide authentication mechanisms within apache.

 In our case, on the va-ctt project, we must integrate the Department of Veterans Affairs Single Sign On software with software such as Nexus and Jenkins despite the fact that this software does not integrate out of the box.
+This
-This guide will document how to accomplish this.
+guide will document how to accomplish this.

+mod_perl:

 mod_perl must be installed against the apache webserver:
 ```
 yum -y install mod_perl
 ```

 after the install you should have a perl.conf file, for example:
 ```
 /etc/httpd/conf.d/perl.conf
 ```

 To validate your install add the following to perl.conf:

 ```
 Alias /perl/ /var/www/cgi-bin/
 <Location /perl>